 Voltage is a measure of this electric potential energy—more specifically, the difference in electric potential energy.
 When the voltage increases above the norm for at least 3 nanoseconds, it’s called a surge.
-If the surge is high enough, it can cause wear and tear on your electronic devices, or in severe cases even destroy them.

-Let’s go back to the water pipe example.
-If the water pressure within the pipe is too great, the pipe will burst.
-The same thing is true for electrical wiring.
 If the voltage of the wire is too great—meaning the difference in electric potential energy from one end to the other is too high—then the electricity will surge through.
-This heats up the wire, and if hot enough it can burn, rendering it useless.
+This heats up the wire; if it gets hot enough, it can burn the wire and render it useless.

 Think of it this way: if there was an electrical surge that destroyed all of the devices connected to your outlets, which lost devices would pain you the most?
 Plug those into a surge protector.
 It’s better to be safe than sorry.